anpham6/pi-r2/README.md

 * ES2022

 > [!CAUTION]
-> Unless otherwise noted these former `@pi-r` packages are unmaintained and untested.
+> Unless otherwise noted any `@pi-r2` packages are unmaintained and untested.
 They are republished once per year with the **NodeJS LTS** turnover in April.

 ## General Usage